NoahVastmans/Health-Tech/README.md

 ---

-### 🧱 `Prototype Sensor Case/`
-3D design files for the **protective casing** used to house the electronics inside a **tennis ball**.
-The case ensures durability while maintaining balance and minimal aerodynamic impact.

----

 ### 🕰️ `Legacy/`
 Contains earlier versions of scripts and design assets intended for future development.
 A separate README inside this folder explains each file’s purpose and how to build upon it.